 Assessment Question Rating Assessor Conclusion Comments Strategic Planning Does the TRCC have a process for integrating State and local data needs and goals into the TRCC strategic plan?
 Partially Meets There is not a formal process; however, there are discussions to integrate State and local needs.
 Representatives from local law enforcement and community organizations participate in the TRCC.
 Not sure how to make this happen beyond what is already done at a Technical TRCC level.
 Engaging informally and inviting any local jurisdictions which are interested in ATRCC participation is the only tool at the committee's disposal.
 Does the TRCC have a process for identifying and addressing impediments to coordination with key Federal traffic records data systems?
 Does Not Meet The State's technical TRCC does not have a process in place for identifying and addressing any impediments with Federal traffic records data systems.
-This could be looked into at a later date.
 Crash Does the State have criteria requiring the submission of fatal crashes to the statewide crash system?
 Partially Meets A reportable motor vehicle traffic crash that results in a fatality is captured on a State accident report.
 This results in the State database sometimes differing from the more rigorous FARS definition.
 The State works to identify these differences and only uses the FARS-defined fatalities when setting performance measures.
-Something can be worked out between the FARS unit and Crash Data Team.
-Some fatal crashes don't make it into the FARS system because the FARS criteria is more stringent than the state's; the two databases do not align.
-For example, Alaska tracks snowmobile off-road fatalities.
-This is not a priority at this time.
+I think something can be worked out between the FARS unit and Crash Data Team.
+Some fatals don't make it into the FARS system because the FARS definition does not count and for the state database it does so they do not match up.
+For example, Alaska tracks snowmobile fatalities.
+Do not believe that this is a priority.
 Is data from the crash system regularly used to prioritize law enforcement activity?
 Partially Meets It does not appear that crash data is being used on a regular basis to prioritize law enforcement activity at the State level.
 It appears that any crash data analytics in relation to enforcement activity happens at the agency level.
 This could be something addressed within a TR system directory.
 This is correct, most agencies use their own data.
 State will work to improve data but will not tell local agencies what to use.
 Are there automated edit checks and validation rules to ensure that entered data falls within a range of acceptable values and is logically consistent among data elements?
 Partially Meets The State has a schema and tables that define acceptable values for elements.
 It is unclear if the automation just flags the errors or rejects the record when errors are found.
 No evidence of business logic validation (e.g., pedestrians wearing seat belts) was available.
 3.1 and 4.1 This is accurate.
 There is a desk manual for QAQC but that is not a priority at this time.
 Are there accuracy performance measures tailored to the needs of data managers and data users?
 Partially Meets The State has a performance goal of locating a crash within 0.1 miles from the actual location.
 To be used as a performance measure, the State needs to track progress; for example, what percentage of crashes meets this expectation over time and is the percentage decreasing as desired.
 This is accurate but there is no QAQC on how accurate this actually is for how to measure officers' accuracy in measuring this.
 Low priority.